Azure/ResourceModules/docs/wiki/Solution creation.md

 It does so by performing the following tasks
 1. Checkout 'Azure/ResourceModules' repo at root of the agent
-1. Set environment variables for the agent
+1. Set environment for the agent
 1. Checkout 'contoso/MultiRepoTest' repo containing the parameter files in a nested folder - "MultiRepoTestParentFolder"
 1. Deploy resource group in target Azure subscription
 1. Deploy network security group